List of public, regional, and bank holidays in November 2026 to help plan your time.

 November is a great time for a trip to Dubai, with cooler weather and clear skies.
 Visit the desert, shop at malls, or see tall buildings like the Burj Khalifa.
 You can relax at the beach or enjoy local markets and food.
 The city also hosts many shows and events this month.
 It’s a good mix of fun, culture, and comfort.

-Here is the long weekend in November during which you can plan your vacation:
+Here are the long weekends in November 2026 during which you can plan a relaxing getaway or a short vacation:

-Tuesday, 25th November – Guru Tegh Bahadur’s Martyrdom Day
+Tuesday, 24th November – Guru Tegh Bahadur’s Martyrdom Day (Across India)